canvasxyz/canvas/docs/index.md

 [^1]: For example, if we both ran the same open-source application backed by Canvas on different servers, our applications would sync with each other.
+Applications in the browser can also sync to a server, but that's useful for other uses, like realtime chat and games.

 We also handle reconciliation, to guarantee that actions execute exactly the same, whenever or wherever they're received. [^2]

 [^2]: We do this by time-shifting actions, so they always read from the database as if they were running at the time they were created.
-This uses an *eventually-consistent memory* implementation inside the database.
+This uses an "eventually-consistent retrieval" implementation inside the database.

 ```ts